 |Enrolment modes:||Trimester 1: Burwood (Melbourne), Waterfront (Geelong), Cloud (online)

 Trimester 2: Burwood (Melbourne), Waterfront (Geelong), Cloud (online)

-Cloud (Online): Cloud Provided Learning Material (including 2h recording) + 2h Cloud seminar (live streamed and recording provided) per week + 1 x 2h large group interactive learning experience (Live streamed and recordings provided) (weeks 4 and 5)
+Online independent and collaborative learning activities (1.5 hours) plus 2 hour Cloud seminar (live streamed and recording provided) per week plus 1 x 2 hour large group interactive learning experience (live streamed and recordings provided) (Weeks 4 and 5)

 It is highly recommended that LLB students study this unit in their first trimester.

 MLL110 aims to equip students with legal knowledge and skills which will form the foundation of their legal education.
 Topics include: legal research skills, legal reasoning, the common law, legislation, statutory interpretation and the evolution of the Australian legal system.

 Click on the fee link below which describes you: